Scientific Names of Milk Thistle: Silybum marianum (L.) GAERTN. [Fam. Asteraceae]

 Use of milk thistle extract may lower blood glucose levels in diabetics and interfere with existing hypo- or hyperglycemia therapy, therefore careful monitoring of blood glucose levels is required in these cases.
 Milk thistle is considered safe for use during pregnancy and has a long history of use by nursing mothers.

-No side effects have been reported during clinical trials with standardized milk thistle extracts.
+No side effects have been reported during clinical trials with standardized extracts.
 Milk thistle products may produce a mild laxative effect in some people due to stimulating effects on bile secretion.
 Use of milk thistle extract may also lower blood glucose levels.

 Ferenci P, Dragosics B, Dittrich H, Frank H, Benda L, Lochs H, Meryn S, Base W, Schneider B. 1989.
 Randomized controlled trial of silymarin treatment in patients with cirrhosis of the liver.
 J Hepatol.
 1989 Jul; 9(1): 105-13.